daviddayer/Android-XDK-Messenger/README.md

 ## <a name="contributing"></a>Contributing
-Atlas is an Open Source project maintained by Layer.
+The Android XDK Messenger is an Open Source project maintained by Layer.
 Feedback and contributions are always welcome and the maintainers try to process patches as quickly as possible.
-Feel free to open up a Pull Request or Issue on Github.
+Feel free to open up a Pull Request on GitHub.

 ## <a name="license"></a>License

-Atlas is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The Android XDK Messenger is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Please see the [LICENSE](LICENSE) file for full details.

 ## <a name="contact"></a>Contact

-Atlas was developed in San Francisco by the Layer team.
+The Android XDK Messenger was developed in San Francisco by the Layer team.
 If you have any technical questions or concerns about this project feel free to reach out to [Layer Support](mailto:support@layer.com).

 ### <a name="credits"></a>Credits